Scale customer reach and grow sales with Handle chatbot

 Are Software Review Sites Biased?

-The quick answer to the question "Are software review sites biased?" is, it's complicated.
-In theory, software review sites should be impartial.
-There are, however, several potential pitfalls that could lead to biased reviews.
-Let's explore some of them.
+The answer to "Are software review sites biased?" is complicated.
+In theory, these sites should provide unbiased reviews.
+Yet, several factors can lead to biased evaluations.
+Let's explore them.

 Profit Motive